MicrosoftDocs/mixed-reality/mixed-reality-docs/performance-recommendations-for-unity.md

 ---
 title: Performance recommendations for Unity
-description: Unity-specific tips to improve performance with mixed reality apps.
+description: Learn how to optimize performance in Unity.
+Contents include project settings recommendations, use of the Unity Profiler, reference caching advice, and more.
 author: troy-ferrell
 ms.author: trferrel
 ms.date: 03/26/2019